spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-productpackagingunitdataimport.md

   - /docs/scos/dev/module-migration-guides/202108.0/migration-guide-productpackagingunitdataimport.html
 ---

-## Upgrading from Version 1.* to Version 2.0.0
+## Upgrading from version 1.* to version 2.0.0

-In this new version of the **ProductPackagingUnitDataImport** module, we have added support of decimal stock.
+In this new version of the `ProductPackagingUnitDataImport` module, we have added support of decimal stock.
 You can find more details about the changes on the [ProductPackagingUnitDataImport module](https://github.com/spryker/product-packaging-unit-data-import/releases) release page.

 {% info_block errorBox %}